I

 was a “poor preacher boy” and college student.
 Some churches in

-the East Tennessee area had given me monetary support, to attend FHU.
+the East Tennessee area had given me monetary support to attend FHU.

-little income, by preaching for a small church, near FHU.
+little income by preaching for a small church near FHU.

 My

-the fall of 1985, to graduate in December.
+fall of 1985 to graduate in December.

 In